Saturday, May 31, 2014

 All to soon our visit to Istanbul came to an end, it had been a hugely enjoyable visit and we must say a huge Thank you to our fellow travellers, Bryan and Sheena.

-We saw a vast amount and had some great laughs along the way.
+On our visit to Istanbul we saw a vast amount and had some great laughs along the way.

 Taksim square and the spice market